SelimChraibi/DistributedObjects.jl/README.md

 ### 2. Access

-We can access each plant by passing indexes to the `DistributedObject`s:
+We can access each plant by passing indexes to the `DistributedObject`s
 ```julia
 distributed_plants[] # [] accesses current process (here 1) returns Plant("peppermint", true)
 distributed_plants[1] # returns Plant("peppermint", true)